-Plan Description: At 11-12U we start with basics, but progress into some very challenging work.
-At this age group the pitching begins to rapidly improve.
-Hitters will have to deal with harder throwers and pitchers who can change speeds.
-The plan is designed to prepare them physically and mentally to face off against tougher, more challenging pitching.
+Plan Description: At 13U & up we will start with mastering balance and consistency in their pre-swing moves and launch position, but quickly progress into more challenging work.
+At this age group the pitching can vary widely.
+Hitters will have to deal with harder throwers, very soft throwers, and pitchers who can change speeds or spin the ball.
+The plan is designed to prepare them physically and mentally to face off against tougher, more challenging pitching, but also be ready for a wide variety of speeds and ability levels.
+We will also take a deeper dive into the mental side of hitting with these older age groups.
 Each block contains hitting drills suggested for tee work, some for short/soft toss, and some for live batting practice off of a coach or pitching machine.
 Some of the drills will be carried over from tee and also done in front toss or live bp.
 As the season nears, we will have live pitchers throwing to hitters.

 Prerequisite Videos: Some blocks will include informational videos that are to be viewed before beginning training.
-It is important that all coaches watch the videos prior to beginning the block, but they may also show the videos to the players if desired.
+It is important that all coaches watch the videos prior to beginning the block.
+This age group has more informational videos than the younger groups.
+They can usually handle more information than the younger groups.
+It is recommended that the hitters are also shown these videos prior to starting a block.